Basic-Data-Infrastructure/bdi-stack/connector/README.md

 Top-level configuration:

 - `:vars` used to globally extend the evaluation context for the "eval" interceptors
-- `:rules` a list of rules to be evaluated top to bottom when handling a request
+- `:rules` a list of rules to be matched and evaluated top to bottom when handling a request

 A rule contains: